TechnoDeba/html-css/README.md

 # html-css
 https://technodeba.github.io/html-css/
-A simple multi-paged website designed using html and css Languages-used:->
+A simple multi-page website designed using HTML and CSS Languages used:
--->HTML
+- HTML
--->CSS
+- CSS